mikesusz/mikesusz.dev/src/content/blog/dont-forget.md

 My biggest concern about the future is -- am I the only one who is concerned about _The Future?_ This might sound like a small thing, but it's a big thing.

 A lot of the technology we've added to the modern UI development stack is intended to make the _developer experience_ better - to help us to write "better" software, faster.
-I use the term _software_ here because in terms of complexity, that seems to be what we're making.
+I use the term _software_ here because in terms of complexity, that's what we're making.

 The practitioners of today have learned about web development in Computer Science curriculums, where they also learned about (compilers, object-oriented languages, databases, etc.).
 They are conditioned to write _software_.

 ## And the outlook is ... not great

-Increasing complexity of the web will necessarily require increasingly complex code.
-I understand this, and the average device that our audience is using has more capability to parse and understand it than the simple machines that I began using.
+Increasing functionality on the web will necessarily require increasingly complex code.
+I understand this.
+And technology-wise, the average device that our audience is using has more capability to parse and understand it than the simple machines that I began using (as long as you have signal and bandwidth).
 But lately what I've been seeing disgorged into the browser DOM is not commensurate with this escalation.

+I've accepted that libraries and shared components are necessary for modern web development.
+The days of twee artisanal hand-crafted top-to-bottom websites are probably over (at least, outside of hobbyist pursuits).

-I'm not arguing that we should reload and view our source with every saved change, read it thoroughly and make sure it's valid.
+I'm not arguing that we should reload and view the built source that is served to the browser with every saved change, read it thoroughly and make sure it's valid.
 This would be taxing, and the incremental benefit would not justify the time and expense.
 But we should do what we can to assure that it is **valid and only as complex as it needs to be.** Remember, we are still honoring that unwritten agreement between developers and browsers and 🦋.

 This is especially important if we are the ones creating libraries, components, and design systems that will be re-used.
 Our consumers and ultimately their users are relying on us to have put in the dilligence to make sure that are honoring this agreement with all possible _Future(s)_.